 “A woman must have money and a room of her own if she is to write fiction.”Virginia Woolf

-Continuing with the theme of early feminist writings, it would be a mistake not to include English author Jane Austen (1775–1817).
-She is known for her biting social-commentary novels; Austen uses irony and comedy in her classical Victorian romance novels.
-She wrote satirical stories that did not conform to Romantic stereotypes or the themes of sentimentality found in many books.
+Continuing with the theme of early feminist writings, the English author Jane Austen (1775–1817) was a significant influence on Woolf.
+Known for her biting social-commentary novels, Austen used irony and comedy in her classic Regency romances.
+She wrote satirical stories that did not conform to Romantic stereotypes or the themes of sentimentality found in many books of the time.
 Similarly to Woolf, her work critiques the socio-economic standing of women during her lifetime.
-It highlights the unfairness of women’s dependence on marriage – a subject of which Woolf was passionate.
+It highlights the unfairness of women’s dependence on marriage – a subject about which Woolf was passionate.
 In the essay ‘Jane Austen’, Woolf describes her as ‘the most perfect artist among women, the writer whose books are immortal’.
-Woolf was aware of the disruption that Jane Austen bought to the male literature scene, despite her death aged 42.
-Her final years of developed writing were left only as fragments of the imagination.
+Woolf was aware of the disruption that Austen brought to the male literary scene, despite her early death, aged 42.
+Her final writings would almost certainly have demonstrated an evolution in her style and voice but were abandoned as just fragments of her imagination.

-Another work by a 19th-century female writer Woolf draws upon is that of Pre-Raphaelite poet Christina Rossetti.
-Part of the Pre-Raphaelite literary movement and influenced by Romanticism, Christina Rossetti (1830–1894) was an English poet and a strong inspiration for Woolf.
-Rossetti’s work is often viewed as a response to a repressed soul bound by religion and a strict sense of duty to God – her relationship with God restricted her life and limited the pleasures she allowed herself to experience.
+Another work by a nineteenth-century female writer Woolf draws upon is that of Pre-Raphaelite poet Christina Rossetti (1830–1894).
+Part of the Pre-Raphaelite literary movement and influenced by Romanticism, Rossetti was an English poet and a strong inspiration for Woolf.
+Her work is often viewed as a response to a repressed soul bound by religion and a strict sense of duty to God.
+It’s commonly argued that her relationship with God restricted her life and limited the pleasures she allowed herself to experience.
 Woolf describes her poetry as being ‘full of gold dust’ but comments on the ‘dark’, ‘harsh’ God who resided in ‘the centre of Christina Rossetti’s being’.
-She suggests that the poet would have lived a happier life outside the confines of her faith, yet then some of the most praised poems in literary history might not exist.
+She suggests the poet would have lived a happier life outside the confines of her faith, but if this had been the case, some of the most praised poems in literary history might have never been written.

 “Lock up your libraries if you like; but there is no gate, no lock, no bolt that you can set upon the freedom of my mind.”Virginia Woolf

-Alongside Woolf’s feminism, her sexuality is also commonly mentioned in writings about her and her work.
+Alongside Woolf’s feminism, her sexuality is commonly mentioned in writings about her and her work.
 She was openly bisexual and had multiple relationships with women during her lifetime, stating numerous times in letters that she is not physically attracted to men and prefers to have sexually intimate relationships with women.
 It may be said that Woolf’s sexuality and feminism are tightly woven, so it would be difficult to remark upon one and not the other.
-This idea that feminism and female sexuality are tightly bound is present in the work of Louisa May Alcott, most famous for her novel Little Women (1868).
-Alcott (1832–1888) was an American novelist, strong abolitionist, and inspiring advocate for feminism.
+The idea that feminism and female sexuality are tightly bound is also present in the work of Louisa May Alcott (1832–1888), most famous for her novel Little Women (1868).
+Alcott was an American novelist, strong abolitionist, and inspiring advocate for feminism.